1. Graduate CV Examples, Templates & How to Write in 2025

 How to write a graduate cover letter?
 Hook them in your first paragraph showing your biggest achievement.
 Next, present how your skills and experience will help you to excel at your job.
 Remember to include a cover letter ending with a call to action asking to meet or schedule a phone call to discuss the role further.

-7. Make your graduate CV easy to read and scan
+7. Make your graduate CV template easy on the eyes

-On average, recruiters spend only a few seconds on each CV, so if you want your graduate CV to be read follow those CV formatting rules:
+Now you know how to write your graduate CV.
+But, it should also be easy to read and scan.
+On average, recruiters spend only a few seconds on each CV, so if you want your graduate CV to be read, follow those CV formatting rules:

 • Use a clear, easy-to-read CV font.